canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

 After that, with the method `Build()` we got an instance of the `OrderService` class with fakes for all its parameters.
 But, the fake for `IStockService` has the behavior we added in the previous step.

 Finally, in the Assert part, we retrieved a fake from the builder with `Mock<T>()`.
-We use it to verify if the payment gateway was called or not.
+We used it to verify if the payment gateway was called or not.
 We did this here:

 ```csharp
 typeBuilder.Mock<IPaymentGateway>()